Sofia, Bulgaria: The new tourist magnet

 It is hard to believe, but one big problem still persists: Mafia taxis still prey on foreign tourists, as if we were still living in those pre-EU times.
 The authorities do not seem to do anything to resolve this issue, which reflects badly on Sofia, the new tourist magnet.

-Photo at top of page (may not be visible on small devices) by Antoni Georgiev
+Photo at top of page by Antoni Georgiev